chrisgrieser/alfred-bibtex-citation-picker/README.md

 - Search for the title, author/editor (last name), year, or, collection/journal-title.
 - Prepend `@` to search for a citekey, e.g. `@Grieser2020`.
 - Prepend `#` to search for keywords (tags), e.g. `#sociology`.
 - *Smart Queries*: You can search for any combination of the above.
-For example, the query `2020 #cognition Grieser` will filter for entries published in 2020, with the tag "cognition", and with fuzzy-matched "Grieser" as author/editor.
+For example, the query `2020 #cognition Grieser` will filter for entries published in 2020, with the tag "cognition", and with (fuzzy-matched) "Grieser" as author/editor.
+- The workflow setting `match_authors_in_etal` determines whether authors (or editors) in the *et al.* are still matched when searching for them (default: *true*).

 ### Citation Actions
 - `↵`: Paste the citekey of the selected citation.